M3S-Cloud/ChatGPT4MS/README.md

 <h3>User</h3>

 - Get all Users
-- Get User by id
+- Get User by Id
 - Register new User
 - Login using email & password
-- Delete user
+- Delete User